Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 ## Features

 - **Dynamic Data Collection:**
-  - Collects live "DublinBikes" station occupancy data from the JCDecaux API every 5 minutes.
+  - Collects live "DublinBikes" station occupancy data from the JCDecaux API.
-  - Aggregates several weeks of continuous data for robust analytics.
+  - Aggregates several days of continuous histroical data for robust analytics.

 - **Weather Integration:**
   - Retrieves weather data from the OpenWeather API on an hourly basis.